FirmwGuy/CEP/docs/L0_Kernel/EXTERNAL-LIBRARIES-INTERFACE.md

 ### Representations at L0

 - `cepData.VALUE` / `cepData.DATA` (snapshots)
-  - Canonical bytes stored inside CEP.
-Deterministic hashing, comparison, and replay.
+  - Opaque bytes stored inside CEP.
+Deterministic bytewise hashing, comparison, and replay.
   - Use when decisions depend on content or when foreign memory cannot be safely borrowed.

 - `cepData.HANDLE` (opaque handle)